onebeyond/js-pills/advanced/clone-objects/README.md

 #### Using JSON

 This is a quick dirty way to get a deep clone.
-It has native support, so you not need external deps.
+It has native support, so you don't need external deps.
 In practice, it is used more than it seems

 ```js
 const car1 = { doors: 4, color: 'blue', specs: { speed: 100, longitude: 300 } };